SDSU/CDBS Intervener Training Program

 ● High school diploma (or equivalent)

-● Commitment to at least 3 hours of module participation per week for 2 semesters
+● Commitment to 2.5 hours of module participation per week for the 2 semesters

 ● Basic internet skills, knowledge of computer functions, and ability to use online communication tools (email, video conferencing, and online learning platform)

 ● High-quality professional development for the paraeducator

 ● Increased knowledge and skills for the paraeducator regarding the use of evidence-based practices for learners with deafblindness

 ● Support staff that meet Council for Exceptional Children paraeducator competencies in the area of deafblindness ● University certificate of completion of the SDSU/CDBS Intervener Training Program